rvigo/schedulinho/README.md

 # Schedulinho

-schedulinho is a simple scheduler manager with a plugin system
+schedulinho (brazilian portuguese for "little scheduler") is a simple scheduler manager with a plugin system

 # how to use
 - at `src/jobs`, create a python file implementing the `Job` entity